curtisalexander/cleanup-x-days-ago/README.md

-# file-cleanup-days-ago
+# cleanup-x-days-ago

-If have a directory with files of the form `filename - yyyy-mm-dd`, delete files older than 3 days.
+If have a directory with files of the form `filename - yyyy-mm-dd`, delete files older than `3` days.

 ### Requirements